fect-org/validate/README.md

 - `source` : The object to validate (required).

-- `callback`: A callback function to invoke when validation completes .

-The `callback` will return a sync function
+- `callback`: A callback function to invoke when validation completes .The `callback` will return a sync function

 - err: A error list
 - fields: A list of successfully verified data